logicalclocks/logicalclocks.github.io/docs/user_guides/fs/sharing/sharing.md

 Hopsworks allows artifacts (e.g. feature groups, feature views) to be shared between projects.
 There are two main use cases for sharing features between projects:

 - If you have multiple teams working on the same Hopsworks deployment.
-Each team works within their own set of projects.
+Each team works within its own set of projects.
-  If a team A wants to leverage features built by team B, they can do so by sharing the feature groups from a team A project to a team B project.
+  If team A wants to leverage features built by team B, they can do so by sharing the feature groups from a team A project to a team B project.

-- By creating different projects for the different stages of development lifecycle (e.g. a dev project, a testing project and a production project), you can make sure that changes on the development project don't impact the features in the production project.
-At the same time you might want to leverage production features to develop new models or additional features.
-In this case you can share the production feature store with the development feature store in read only mode.
+- By creating different projects for the different stages of the development lifecycle (e.g. a dev project, a testing project, and a production project), you can make sure that changes on the development project don't impact the features in the production project.
+At the same time, you might want to leverage production features to develop new models or additional features.
+In this case, you can share the production feature store with the development feature store in `read-only` mode.

 ### Step 1: Open the project of the feature store that you would like to share on Hopsworks.

-In the `Project Settings` navigate to `Shared with other projects` section.
+In the `Project Settings` navigate to the `Shared with other projects` section.

 <p align="center">
   <figure>